 5. Caucasian Shepherd

-The Caucasian Shepherd is a Russian dog that originates from the most southern point of Russia – the Caucasus Mountains.
-Hence, the name.
+The Caucasian Shepherd is a mastiff-type Russian dog breed that comes from the most southern point of Russia – the Caucasus Mountains.
+They’re also referred to as the Caucasian Ovcharka with many believing they’re actually native to other nearby countries.

-These dogs are huge, weighing up to 170 pounds and standing 30 inches tall.
-As one may expect, they were bred to be brave guardians.
+These dogs are huge, weighing up to 170 lbs and standing 30 inches tall.
+As one may expect, they were bred to be fierce guardians.
+And with their thick frame and muscular build, it would be a shame if they weren’t used to protect farms and livestock.

 For centuries, Caucasian Shepherds were premier companions for local farmers.
-They really did everything, from guarding livestock to other various farm jobs.
+They really did it all, from guarding livestock to pulling loads, and other various farm jobs.
+However, they know when to turn their intensity up and down.
+So, they can be good family dogs too.

 Caucasian Shepherd Temperament